All Episodes

 You could stop a heartbeat?

-With a directed energy weapon of a similar nature, but it would be much smaller and much more concentrated in a closer range device, but the same basic technology is there.
+With a directed energy weapon of a similar nature, but it would be much smaller and much more concentrated in a closer-range device.

-And this shows up again in military documents that we very carefully cite, because this is all those important aspects.
+And this shows up again in military documents that we very carefully cite because this is all those important aspects.

-In fact, let's just assume for a minute that the military, as they've stated it to us, are absolutely correct at the energy level coming back with the prototype, which is the small system they have now.
+In fact, let's just assume for a minute that the military, as they've stated it to us, are absolutely correct at the energy level coming back with the prototype, which is this small system they have now.

 What they say is the energy coming back is approximately the energy density of the Earth.

-The only difference is that it's coherent or controlled within this 1 to 20 Hertz frequency range.
+The only difference is that it's coherent or controlled within this 1 to 20 hertz frequency range.

-Research done at Yale University through the 80s actually, the early 80s, by Jose Delgado, who had been there for some decades before doing work on the effects of energy on the brain, electric current particularly, later radio frequency, and what he found is that energy at 150th of what the earth naturally produces was sufficient to change the chemistry in the brain sufficiently to change behavior almost as easily as turning on and off a light switch and he demonstrated this with primates and humans in a laboratory environment using a pulsed radio frequency signal.
+Research done at Yale University through the 80s, actually, the early 80s, by Jose Delgado, who had been there for some decades before doing work on the effects of energy on the brain, electric current, particularly later radio frequency.

-Now his research was actually cited in the military documents surrounding these new weapons technologies and it becomes highly disturbing.
+Now, his research was actually cited in the military documents surrounding these new weapons technologies, and it becomes highly disturbing.

-I mean, you know, things are heating up with Iraq again.
+Is it within the realm of possibility that, I mean, you know, things are heating up with Iraq again.

 Yes.

-Now let's say that everything went south and we got ourselves into another conflict and we got past the point of lobbing these cruise missiles in, which is what we do when we want to punish him lately, and we had to actually have troops on the field and we had Uh, troops on our side, a half a million.
+Now, let's say everything went south and we got ourselves into another conflict and we got past the point of lobbing these cruise missiles in, which is what we do when we want to punish him lately.

 You've got a battlefield situation.

-Uh, tension is building.
+Tension is building.

 Would HAARP conceivably, could it be conceivably used to direct a very, very high energy reflection from the ionosphere to a rather specific point on Earth?

-And what I'm asking is whether a battlefield force Could be disabled or confused or made ineffective at a great distance.
+And what I'm asking is whether a battlefield force could be disabled or confused or made ineffective at a great distance.

 Yes.

-Which implies, of course, that you have to be able to control the focus relatively narrowly
+Now, which implies, of course, that you have to be able to control the focus relatively narrowly in order to do that.

 This is another risk.